13 Most Sustainable Eco Lodges in Costa Rica

 This tranquil eco-lodge serves as a serene nature retreat, where guests wake up to the sounds of wildlife.
 It boasts a farm-to-table restaurant sourcing ingredients from its own organic garden and farm, spa treatments utilizing natural ingredients, a bamboo yoga studio, hiking trails leading to a nearby waterfall, and guided bird watching and nocturnal walks.

 Committed to environmental sustainability, Origins Lodge minimizes energy use through solar water heating, LED lighting, and rejecting air conditioning.
-It is dedicated to reforestation, planting 500 native trees annually, and focuses on conservation and community support.
+The lodge also focuses on reforestation, planting 500 native trees annually, on conservation and community support.

 Rios Lodge